chainapsis/oko/apps/docs_web/docs/v0/index.md

 isolated accounts for each application, essentially reverting to a Web2-style model.

-**Oko** solves this problem.
-It delivers seamless onboarding while preserving true Web3 interoperability, allowing users to access multiple applications with the same wallet address.

-With secure architecture, intuitive UX, and native multichain support, Oko empowers both developers and users to build, transact, and scale with confidence.
+**Oko** solves this by providing an embedded onboarding flow that still preserves the interoperability of a global wallet address.
+Developers keep full control of the integration because everything from client to server is open source under Apache 2.0.
+Teams can run Oko entirely on their own infrastructure or choose official integration to use enterprise grade key share nodes and dashboards.

 ### Key Advantages

 **🔒 Enhanced Security**

-- **No single private key** - cryptographically impossible for any one party to access funds
+- **No single private key** - cryptographically impossible for any one party to access private key
-- **2-of-2 multi-party computation** - distributed key management with no single point of failure
+- **2-of-2 TSS + SSS MPC** - distributed key management with no single point of failure
-- **Decentralized validator coordination** - user key requires coordination from validator set
 - **Master key never reconstructed** - private key never revealed at any point

 **🚀 Better User Experience**

 - **No browser extensions** - embedded directly in your application
 - **No recovery phrases** - users don't need to manage complex private keys
-- **Google OAuth login** - familiar authentication flow
+- **Social login (e.g. Google OAuth)** - familiar authentication flow
 - **Cross-device compatibility** - works on mobile, desktop, any browser
-- **Cross-application interoperability** - same wallet address across multiple Web3 apps
+- **Cross-application interoperability** - same, global wallet address across multiple Web3 apps

 **⚡ Developer Benefits**

+- **Fully Open Source with Apache 2.0 License** - freedom to customize and self host every layer
 - **Standard ECDSA signatures** - compatible with all existing blockchain infrastructure
 - **Multi-chain support** - Ethereum and Cosmos ecosystems